thorstenwagner/spie-photonics-europe-2016/README.md

 ##Scripts
 * TrainModel.R: Script to train the model and evaluate it with simulated trajectories.
 * ClassifiyTracks.R: Script which classifies real world trajectories

+##Programs
+* track-generator: Small program which simulates the different diffusion modes using [TraJ](https://github.com/thorstenwagner/TraJ) and save it to an xml file.